AlirezaSN/AlirezaSN.github.io/_pages/about.md

 * 🧪 Testing API services along with cooperation in their design
 * 📡 Sending push notifications to application users
 * 📊 Monitoring stability metrics of systems with Sentry and Grafana
-* 🎨 Designing mockup for new features if neccessary
+* 🎨 Designing mockup for new features if necessary
 * 🛠 Checking the quality of iOS applications code along with its build, archive and release of new versions
 * 👨🏻‍💻 Participating in meetings to improve the infrastructure of iOS applications
 * 🧾 Reviewing resumes sent to the company